We5ter/Scanners-Box/README.md

 - https://github.com/zer0h/httpscan (A HTTP Service detector with a crawler from IP/CIDR)
 - https://github.com/lietdai/doom (Distributed task distribution of the ip port vulnerability scanner based on thorn)
 - https://github.com/chichou/grab.js (Fast TCP banner grabbing like zgrab, but supports much more protocol)
+- https://github.com/Nitr4x/whichCDN (Detect if a given website is protected by a Content Delivery Network)

 ####Dedicated scanner